duydao92/w11-test/README.md

 * The login username that you must use is "app_academy"
 * The login password that you must use is "password"

+**Note**: You should _never_ set the password of a database user to something so easy to guess.
+This is merely for the convenience of grading this assessment.

 Initialize Sequelize in your assessment and use the following configuration in your `config/config.json` file: